rebecavalverde/help-docs/docs/en/edu/google-classroom/create-class.md

 Click on the button in the bottom right-hand corner to validate.

 ## 5. That's all!

 Your class is created and synchronized with Google Classroom!
-You are now all set to create your first assignment, share a music score and enjoy Flat with your student!
+You are now all set to create your first assignment, share a music score and enjoy Flat with your students.